huiwenxchen/TriviaSite/README.md

 # Trivia Site

 Trivia is a quiz trivia that consists of one multiple choice and one free response.

+Run http-server in the terminal.

-Please view trivia.png for an image of how the website would look.
+Please view trivia.png for an image of of the website when the code is executed.